 She held several senior positions in the media, marketing, communication marketing and company communications sectors.
 Until October 2001, she was the Chief Communications Officer of Bell Canada.
 From 1994 to 1997, she was President and Chief Executive Officer of UBI Consortium, a consortium formed to develop and manage interactive and transactional communication services.
 From 1987 to 1994, she occupied several senior positions at Group TVA Inc. and at Le Groupe Vidéotron Itée.
 Ms. Lalande began her career in the radio industry, after which, she founded her own consultation firm.
-In 2006, Ms. Lalande earned a university certificate in corporate governance from the Collège des administrateurs de sociétés.
+In 2006, Ms. Lalande earned a university certificate in corporate governance Collège from the des administrateurs de sociétés.

-GLV inc.

-Chair of the Corporate Governance and Human Resources Committee Lead director
+GLV Inc. Chair of the Corporate Governance and Human Resources Committee Lead director Quebecor Inc. Member of the Corporate Governance and Nominating Committee

-Quebecor inc.

-Member of the Corporate Governance Committee
+Member of the Audit

+Committee

-A. Michel Lavigne
+A. Michel Lavigne FCPA, FCA

-Independent Director since 2005 Age: 61 Laval Québec (Canada)
+Independent Director since 2005 Age: 62 Laval Québec (Canada)